jiangqn/hyperanalysis-archive/README.md

 # hyperanalysis
-A GPU-accelerated data analysis toolkit based on PyTorch.
+An efficient tensor data analysis toolkit based on PyTorch.